CromwellCMS/Cromwell/website/docs/features/mail.md

 - [Create a new sender](https://app.sendgrid.com/settings/sender_auth/senders/new)
 - [Create API key](https://app.sendgrid.com/guide/integrate/langs/smtp)
 - Create connection string with your key: `smtps://apikey:YOUR_API_KEY@smtp.sendgrid.net`, so it will look like: `smtps://apikey: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@smtp.sendgrid.net`
-- Go to the CMS admin panel, settings page, scroll to E-mailing settings.
+- Go to the Admin panel > Settings page > scroll to E-mailing settings.
 In "Send e-mails from" paste e-mail address you submitted for a Sendgrid sender in field "From Email Address".
 Paste your connection string in the field below.